 There, the NLHE cash stakes start at €1/€3 and go up to €50/€100.
 However, if you rent the room out for a private game you can make the blinds as big as €1,000/€2,000!
 They also offer PLO (from €5/€10 to €50/€100) and Dealers Choice (€2/€2 and €5/€5) cash games to their guests.
 Please note that the only games you can pick at a Dealers Choice table are Hold’em and Omaha.

 They usually have 2-3 tournaments per day on their schedule.
 Those are sometimes part of some of the biggest tournament series – aside from the aforementioned EPT, the WSOP Circuit, partypoker LIVE also host events in the casino.

 The biggest casino in Madrid is Casino Gran Madrid Torrelodones.
 There, you can find Hold’em cash tables with stakes ranging from €1/€2 to €20/€50, and PLO cash tables (from €2/€2 to €20/€50).
 They put on one tournament per day.
 The smallest event on their calendar is €35 buy-in, while the largest is €1,100.

 – Casinos and Poker Rooms in Spain –

 Online Poker Legislation in Spain

-However, all the major poker rooms are available – PokerStars, partypoker, 888 etc. And, with the liquidity deal, players are now allowed to compete with other players from Italian, Portuguese and French servers.
+However, all the major poker rooms are available – PokerStars, partypoker, etc. And, with the liquidity deal, players are now allowed to compete with other players from Italian, Portuguese, and French locations.